knokknok

 FAQ: K-Beauty Private Label

-Q: How long does it take to launch a private label product?
-A: ODM: 2-4 months.
-OEM (custom formula): 6-12 months.
+How long does it take to launch a private label product in Korea?
+ODM: 2–4 months from briefing to shipment.
+OEM (custom formula): 6–12 months including stability testing.
+Planning around trade show timing and shipping lead times is critical.

-Q: Can I start with just one product?
-A: Yes, but most brands launch with 3-5 products to establish a cohesive line and provide customers options.
+Can I start with just one product?
+Yes, but most successful private label launches use 3–5 products to establish a cohesive brand story and give consumers options.
+A single hero product is viable if your marketing and distribution channel are very focused.

 Explore More Guides